michaelvdnest/dotfiles/README.md

 ### Store the private key

-Login into Bitward using the [bitwarden-cli] and unlock the vault.
+Login into Bitwarden using the [bitwarden-cli] and unlock the vault.

 ```sh
 > bw login <EMAIL-ADDRESS>